Growing Livable Neighbourhoods

 Questions?

-Please reach out to the project team at zoningupdate@cnv.org.
-You can also leave us your email in the "Stay Informed" box at the top of this page to receive future project updates.
+Please reach out to the project team at zoningupdate@cnv.org with any questions.
+You can also leave us your email in the "Stay Informed" box at the top of this page to receive future project updates, or head to the CNV webpage on Official Community Plan and Zoning Bylaw updates for more information.

 Recently, the British Columbia Provincial Government imposed changes that require municipalities to update zoning and planning tools to improve housing availability over the next 20 years.
 In response, the City is updating the tools we use to plan our communities, including our Official Community Plan (OCP) and Zoning Bylaw.
 As we plan for future growth, we're committed to keeping our city welcoming, friendly and vibrant.